-- \triangleright The carboxyl end of α chain resides inside the cell while the amino end projects on the surface of cell with a short intervening hydrophobic segment traverses the membrane. - The α chain is coded by the MHC genes and has three globular domains $\alpha 1$, $\alpha 2$ and $\alpha 3$. $\beta 2$ -microglobulin is encoded by a gene on another chromosome. - \triangleright The α3 domain is non-covalently associated with the β2 microglobulin.
-Both α chain and β2-microglobulin are members of the Ig superfamily.
-Without the β2 microglobulin, the class I antigen will not be expressed on the cells surface. - > Individuals with defective β2 microglobulin gene do not express any class I antigen and hence they have a deficiency of cytotoxic T cells. - \triangleright A peptide-binding groove is formed between $\alpha 1$ and $\alpha 2$ helices with beta-pleated sheet as its floor. - A peptide of 8- 10 amino acids long can be presented in this groove.
-The alloantigenic sites that carry determinants specific to each individual are found in the α 1 and α 2 domains. - The greatest variability in amino acids (or polymorphism) occurs in the $\alpha 1$ and $\alpha 2$ sequences that line the wall and floor of the groove that binds the peptides. - > The polymorphism among class I MHC gene products creates variation in the chemical surface of the peptide-binding groove so that various peptide molecules can be accommodated. - The specific binding of a peptide molecule in the peptide-binding groove of MHC requires the peptide to have one or more specific amino acid at a fixed position. - Such sites are termed anchor sites.
-The other amino acids can be variable so that each MHC molecule can bind many different peptides. - \triangleright The $\alpha 1$ and $\alpha 2$ domains also bind T cell receptor (TCR) of CD8 T lymphocytes.
-The parts of these domains that are in contact with TCR also show polymorphism. - The immunoglobulin-like region of $\alpha 3$ domain is constant (shows no variation) and is non-covalently bound $\beta 2$ microglobulin. - The importance of the highly conserved region of α3 is that CD8 molecules present on CD8 T lymphocytes binds to this region.
+- > The α chain is coded by the MHC genes and has three globular domains $\alpha 1$, $\alpha 2$ and $\alpha 3$. $\beta 2$ -microglobulin is encoded by a gene on another chromosome. - > The α 3 domain is non-covalently associated with the β 2 microglobulin.
+Both α chain and β 2-microglobulin are members of the Ig superfamily.
+Without the β 2 microglobulin, the class I antigen will not be expressed on the cells surface. - Individuals with defective β2 microglobulin gene do not express any class I antigen and hence they have a deficiency of cytotoxic T cells. - A peptide-binding groove is formed between α1 and α2 helices with beta-pleated sheet as its floor. - > A peptide of 8- 10 amino acids long can be presented in this groove.
+The alloantigenic sites that carry determinants specific to each individual are found in the $\alpha 1$ and $\alpha 2$ domains. - The greatest variability in amino acids (or polymorphism) occurs in the α1 and α2 sequences that line the wall and floor of the groove that binds the peptides. - The polymorphism among class I MHC gene products creates variation in the chemical surface of the peptide-binding groove so that various peptide molecules can be accommodated. - The specific binding of a peptide molecule in the peptide-binding groove of MHC requires the peptide to have one or more specific amino acid at a fixed position. - Such sites are termed anchor sites.
+The other amino acids can be variable so that each MHC molecule can bind many different peptides. - The α1 and α2 domains also bind T cell receptor (TCR) of CD8 T lymphocytes.
+The parts of these domains that are in contact with TCR also show polymorphism. - The immunoglobulin-like region of α3 domain is constant (shows no variation) and is noncovalently bound β2 microglobulin. - The importance of the highly conserved region of α3 is that CD8 molecules present on CD8 T lymphocytes binds to this region.